-In 2019 the ASPCA’s Animal Poison Control Center noted a large jump in calls about marijuana ingestion by animals—in fact, in the first couple of months the APCC reported a 765 percent increase over the same period last year.
+Beginning in 2019, the ASPCA's Animal Poison Control Center (APCC) noted a large jump in calls about pets eating weed (marijuana.)
+In fact, in the first couple of months of that year, APCC reported a 765 percent increase over the same period the previous year.

-Exposures in indirect ways have also been reported – consumption of human feces or careless disposal of marijuana remnants in public locations, to name a couple.
+Exposures in indirect ways have also been reported, including consumption of human feces or careless disposal of marijuana remnants in public locations, to name a few.

 Marijuana is the dried material of the plant Cannabis sativa.
 Herbal preparations contain over 400 compounds, including 60 cannabinoids.
 The most potent psychoactive cannabinoid is THC (delta 9 tetrahydrocannabinol).

 Signs that an animal has been exposed to marijuana generally include depression, ataxia, mydriasis, bradycardia, hypothermia, and urinary incontinence.
 While many toxins can cause ataxia and lethargy, urinary incontinence is not as common and can be a clue to exposure.
 Pets exposed to marijuana may exhibit other signs such as agitation and tachycardia.
 Seizures and coma, although not common, may occur as well.